BranchingBad/google-free-tier/README.md

 Run these commands from your **local machine** to prepare your GCP environment.

 ### 1. Create the VM Instance 💻

+⚠️ **CRITICAL:** The free tier e2-micro VM is ONLY available in these regions:
+- us-west1 (Oregon)
+- us-central1 (Iowa) ✅ Used by default
+- us-east1 (South Carolina)

+Using any other region will incur charges!

 Creates an `e2-micro` instance running Debian 12.